gl051/engineering-leadership-journal/leadership/being-on-call.md

 ### On-Call off-boarding

-Before on-call responsibility is passed to the next engineer in rotation, we have an on-call retro meeting to review issues that came up during the week, and to speak honestly and boldly about what we could have done better.
-This is the place where engineers advocate for critical infrastructure improvements or changes to existing processes.
+Before on-call responsibility is passed to the next engineer in rotation, you have an on-call retro meeting to review issues that came up during the week, and to speak honestly and boldly about what we could have done better.
+This is the place where engineers advocate for critical infrastructure improvements, changes to existing processes, prioritize tech-debt.